FutureHusband93/teslamate/website/docs/guides/traefik.md

 ## Usage

-Start the stack with `docker compose up -d`.
+Start the stack with `docker-compose up -d`.

 1. Open the web interface https://teslamate.example.com
 2. Sign in with your Tesla account